xd009642/tarpaulin/README.md

 Currently no options are required, if no root directory is defined Tarpaulin will run in the current working directory.

-As tarpaulin is a custom Cargo sub-command the Cargo derived environment variables will [not be available](https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-3rd-party-subcommands) and any test relying on say CARGO_MANIFEST_PATH may see unexpected behaviour.

 Below is a Tarpaulin run utilising one of our example projects.
 This is a relatively simple project to test and if you check the test, you can see the